 - Gemstone rings: These are hit-or-miss.
 The spider rings were much more popular.

 - Bouncy balls: These are not typically the first item selected, but once I began to run out of items, kids started to select these.
 Not recommended for young children who could potentially choke on them.

 - Playing cards: I found packs of small Old Maid decks, and these went surprisingly fast.
-There are variety packs available with Hearts, Old Maid, and Go Fish.
+There is a variety of packs available with Hearts, Old Maid, and Go Fish.

 - Maze puzzles: I would have loved to have gotten these for Halloween, but along with the pencils, these were the items remaining towards the end of the night.
-I like to offer puzzles and games, to encourage thinking activities, so I still buy these year after year.
+I like to offer puzzles and games to encourage thinking activities, so I still buy this year after year.

 - Bookmarks: These were also hit-or-miss and not a huge crowd favorite.

 - Play-Doh: Costco and Amazon sell packs of 50 small Play-Doh tubs for Halloween.
 I have been purchasing these Halloween packs of Play-Doh since 2015, and they are a crowd favorite with all age groups.
 If you let kids pick their colors, you will likely be left with lots of brown and white tubs.
 I now include them in opaque treat bags, so no one knows what color they will receive.
 Please keep in mind that some kids may have latex allergies, so I also keep a bin of treat bags without Play-Doh.
 Recently, Costco started selling tubs of slime, which will probably be an even bigger hit.